sverweij/dependency-cruiser/doc/real-world-samples.md

-# Real world projects dependency cruised
+# Real world projects.
+Dependency cruised.

 ## Some popular projects on npm